gradle/native-samples/README.md

 # Swift and C++ Sample Projects

-This repository holds several sample Gradle builds which demonstrate how to use Gradle to build Swift/C++ libraries and applications including dependencies on native libraries written in other native languages like C, C++, and Objective-C.
+This repository holds several sample Gradle builds which demonstrate how to use Gradle to build Swift/C++ libraries and applications.

 Each sample build is listed below with a bit of information related to the features of Gradle that are demonstrated in that build.
-Each samples are functionally the same for both Swift and C++ languages.
+Each sample is functionally the same for both Swift and C++ languages.

 Each C++ sample works on macOS, Linux and Windows with GCC, Clang and Visual C++.